MaterializeInc/materialize/doc/user/content/sql/alter-sink.md

 The privileges required to execute this statement are:

 - Ownership of the sink being altered.
-- `SELECT` privileges on the new item being written out to an external system.
+- `SELECT` privileges on the new relation being written out to an external system.
-- `CREATE` privileges on the containing cluster.
+- `CREATE` privileges on the cluster maintaining the sink.
 - `USAGE` privileges on all connections and secrets used in the sink definition.
 - `USAGE` privileges on the schemas that all connections and secrets in the statement are contained in.